base33/Cashier/README.md

 # Umbraco Cashier
-Cashier is a Payment Gateway agnostic Payment Provider for taking Card Payments and setting up Direct Debits with Umbraco.
-The aim of this project is to be able to write the code once and provide a constistent code pattern for taking payments, no matter what Payment Provider is being used.
+Cashier is an agnostic payment gateway solution for taking Card Payments and setting up Direct Debits in sites built with Umbraco.
+The aim of this project is to be able to write payment solutions once that can be reused in any project, and provide a constistent code pattern for taking payments, no matter what Payment Provider is being used.

 During my time as a web developer, I have found most people don't want full fledged e-commerce systems.
 More often than not, people want to be able to take donations, or pay for something that is pushed into an already-existing system they use to manage orders.
 As a result, each implementation is unique but the payment integration stays the same.
 Hence this package.